mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 ## Customize the geocoder

+From a technical perspective, Mapzen Search is a web service with that has various API endpoints that allow you to access web resources through a URL.
+Behind the scenes, the geocoder is constructing a URL with the parameters you specify and sending it to the Mapzen Search web service.
+The service returns [human-readable JSON](https://en.wikipedia.org/wiki/JSON), short for JavaScript Object Notation.

 Mapzen.js provides options for customizing the way you interact with the map, and Mapzen Search is also very flexible.
 Now that you have a map on your page with a Search box, you can add more features to it.
 You need to modify the line defining the geocoder to include additional parameters.

-Mapzen Search is a web service with that has various API endpoints that allow you to access web resources through a URL.
-Behind the scenes, the geocoder is constructing a URL with the parameters you specify and sending it to the Mapzen Search web service.
-The service returns human-readable JSON, or JavaScript Object Notation.

-Up to this point, you have been using the Mapzen Search `autocomplete` endpoint, which searches on text as you type it.
-In this section, you will switch to the `search` endpoint to see how it behaves.
+Up to this point, you have been using the Mapzen Search [\autocomplete](https://mapzen.com/documentation/search/autocomplete/) endpoint, which searches on text as you type it.
+In this section, you will switch to the [\search](https://mapzen.com/documentation/search/search/) endpoint to see how it behaves.
 The `autocomplete` functionality helps you find partial matches, whereas `search` prioritizes exact words because it assumes you have finished typing when you perform the query.

 If you look at your browser's developer tools console as you are doing this, you can see the query URL changes from `https://search.mapzen.com/v1/autocomplete?text=` to `https://search.mapzen.com/v1/search?text=` to reflect the `search` endpoint.